Catalog of Mock Stellar Streams in Milky Way-Like Galaxies: Results

 \section{Results}

 In this section we calculate overall statistics for our catalog of disrupted GCs and make photometric predictions for present and upcoming missions.
 For plots we adopt the \texttt{astropy} convention and assume the Solar System to have galactocentric coordinates of $(-8~\mathrm{kpc}, 0, 20.8~\mathrm{pc})$ in a right-handed system.
-Unless otherwise stated, we display only stars with an apparent magnitude $g < 24.5$, the limit of a single visit for LSST ~\citep{LSSTCollab2009}.
-All our photometry calculations are done with MIST Isochrones \citep{Choi2016ApJ, Dotter2016ApJ}.
-We also note that for our photometric predictions, we do not include extinction effects, and we perform our analysis across the entire sky.
+Unless otherwise stated, we display only stars with an apparent magnitude $g < 25$, the limit of a single visit for LSST ~\citep{LSSTCollab2009}.
+All our photometry calculations are done with MIST Isochrones \citep{Choi2016ApJ, Dotter2016ApJ}, and stream properties are calculated only using stars below our photometric magnitude cuts.
+We also note that for our photometric predictions, we do not include extinction effects.